vapor/docs/1.5/testing/modules.md

 Make sure that your tests folder has a file called `LinuxMain.swift` and a folder called `AppLogicTests`.
 In your `AppLogicTests`, you can add your testing files like `UserTests.swift`.

-As always, make sure that you regenerate with `vapor xcode -y`
+As always, make sure that you regenerate with `vapor xcode -y`.

+As long as there is at least one test file under `AppLogicTests`, your generated Xcode project will have an `AppLogicTests` target that you can run as usual.
+You can also run the tests from the command line with `vapor test`.